 Annie Battle Lake houses bluegill, northern pike, largemouth bass, and walleye, all attracting fishers to visit throughout the season.
 When visiting this lake, the camping and lodging nearby are two staples visitors and fishermen often partake in.

 7. Spider Lake

-At 1,392-acres, Spider Lake has a clear division with its shoreline.
+At 1,392-acres, Spider Lake in Itasca county has a clear division with its shoreline.
 Visitors and fishermen note the attraction that the lake offers them due to this clear division between the lake and its shoreline.

 It is the perfect reason to visit, located in the Chippewa National Forest, which offers its own abundance of natural sights.
-Those who fish for bluegill, crappie, perch, muskie, northern pike, largemouth bass, and smallmouth bass will not be disappointed when they venture out to this lake.
+Those who fish for bluegill, crappie, perch, muskie, northern pike, largemouth bass, and smallmouth bass will not be disappointed when they venture out to Spider Lake.